GOAT interview with Goatman

 Play, play more, record, drink coffee, start all over again.

 You made lots of changes to the lineup since you started.
 Why is that?
-What would you say are the main difference between World Music, Commune and Requiem.
+What would you say are the main differences between World Music, Commune, and Requiem?
 Would you be able to describe each with a few words?

-We haven’t done any line-up changes.
+We haven’t done any lineup changes.
 Where did you get that from?
 We have always been the same 457 people in Goat.
-The main difference between those albums are time.
-I could compare it like this: World Music is Aftermath, Commune is Their Satanic Majesties Request, and Requiem is Exile on Main St..
-But I won’t compare it like that cause that is really stupid.
+The main difference between those albums is time.
+I could compare it like this: World Music is Aftermath, Commune is Their Satanic Majesties Request, and Requiem is Exile on Main St. But I won’t compare it like that because that is really stupid.

 Are you a fan of any of the following bands: Kebnekaise, Pärson Sound, Embryo?